youker-Shawn/tdd/README.md

 - The scratchpad to-do list
     - A place to write down things that occur to us as we’re coding, so that we can finish up what we’re doing and come back to them later.

+- Each test should test one thing
+    - The heuristic is to be suspicious if there’s more than one assertion in a test.
+Sometimes two assertions are closely related, so they belong together.
+But often your first draft of a test ends up testing multiple behaviours, and it’s worth rewriting it as several tests.
+Helper functions can keep them from getting too bloated.
 # Tips
 Use a tests folder
 - Just as you use multiple files to hold your application code, you should split your tests out into multiple files.